In No Limit Texas Hold’em poker, only about 20% of all starting hands have the

 *sigh*

-Check out Nathan's free poker cheat sheet for a complete list of all the hands you should fold preflop by the way (and which ones to play).
+Check out Nathan's first poker book for a complete list of all the hands you should fold preflop by the way (and which ones to play).

 By the way, a 3-bet preflop is a raise against other player’s open raise.